VladosNX/MPD-Kit/README.md

 [Read a documentation here!](docs/MPD-Kit-Overview.md)

+## What is this intended for?

+The main purpose of MPD-Kit, that will be real soon is cross-compiling applications. `pyinstaller` can't cross-compile scripts.
+It means that you can't pack your script to .exe if you're using Linux or macOS.

+This problem is going to be solved using **virtual machines** - `pyinstaller` will be executed there.

 ## Quick overview

 MPD-Kit is useful tool to automate compiling Python code with `pyinstaller`.
 Compilation process looks like using Meson, CMake and tools like these.